 READ MORE ABOUT: HOW TO FIND GREAT KEYWORDS FOR YOUR WEBSITE TO BOOST YOUR SEO

-Ok, so how do you add keywords to your website?
-Basically, you need to add more copy to your website.
-A lot of photographers don’t include much (if any) copy on their website, which is a huge miss from an SEO perspective.
+Next, in order to add more keywords to your website, you need to add more copy.
+A lot of photographers don’t include much (if any) copy on their website, which is a big mistake from an SEO perspective.

 There are two forms of copy: short-form copy and long-form copy.
 When to use one or the other really depends on the user intent.
 Why are people coming to your site?
 What are they looking for?

-For me, people are either coming to my site to find a food photographer (potential clients) or they’re coming to my site to learn more about food photography (potential students).
-I use short form copy on the pages my potential clients are landing on (my home/portfolio/about pages) and long form copy for the pages my students or readers are landing on (my blog posts).
+For me, people are either coming to my site to hire a food photographer (potential clients) or they’re coming to my site to learn more about food photography and courses (potential students).
+I use short form copy on the pages my potential clients are landing on (my homepage/portfolio/about page) and long form copy for the pages my students or readers are landing on (blog posts).

 SHORT FORM COPY